your county

 HB 1089 · Session Law 2026-5

 The state has the money.
 It's choosing tax cuts and leaving your county to cover what's left.
-The fix isn't capping the county.
-It's the legislature doing the job it already has.
+Capping the county doesn't change any of that.
+The legislature just has to do its job.

-okay, so what can you actually do? ↓
+So what can you actually do about it?

 Can't Win.
 Yet.
 But you can make them listen.